pepae/SafeRecoveryAgent/README.md

 # Safe Agent Verification Chat App

+Warning: Just a little hackathon PoC, not safe or production ready at all!

 A Flask web application that integrates with a large language model (LLM) via the Ollama API to verify a user’s identity for Safe key recovery.
 Once verified, the app automatically triggers a multisig owner switch on a Gnosis Safe using the safe‑eth‑py library.